romainsacchi/carculator/docs/introduction.rst

 3. Values. float

-`cm.set_all()` generates a CarModel object and calculate the energy consumption, components mass, as well as exhaust and non-exhaust emissions for all vehicle profiles.
+:meth:`cm.set_all()` generates a CarModel object and calculates the energy consumption, components mass, as well as exhaust and non-exhaust emissions for all vehicle profiles.

 Custom values for given parameters